nvim-tree/nvim-tree.lua/README.md

 - type `<C-r>` to rename a file and omit the filename on input
 - type `x` to add/remove file/directory to cut clipboard
 - type `c` to add/remove file/directory to copy clipboard
+- type `y` will copy name to system clipboard
+- type `Y` will copy relative path to system clipboard
+- type `gy` will copy absolute path to system clipboard
 - type `p` to paste from clipboard.
 Cut clipboard has precedence over copy (will prompt for confirmation)
 - type `d` to delete a file (will prompt for confirmation)
 - type `]c` to go to next git item